slint-ui/slint/docs/langref.md

 ### Container Components

 When creating components, it may sometimes be useful to influence where child elements are placed when they are used.
-For example, imagine a component that draws label above whatever element the user places inside:
+For example, imagine a component that draws a label above whatever element the user places inside:

 ```60,ignore